wilsonmar/mac-setup/README.md

    https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpd.rb">
    https://github.com/Homebrew/homebrew-core/blob/master/Formula/httpd.rb</a>

+   PROTIP: Before downloads a brew formula, we recommend that you look at Ruby code to verfy what really occurs and especially where files come from.
+In fact, we recommend that you install a binary repository proxy that supply you vetted files from a trusted server instead of retrieving whatever is the latest on the public Homebrew server.

    Homebrew currently has over 4,500 formulas.

 Various commands such as curl, sed, cut, etc. are used as well, especially to install and configure programs which don't have brew installation formulas.